You are here

 Mars Hill University Arboretum and Tree Trail has a Arboretum and Tree Trail which is a fairly new resource on our Mars Hill, NC campus.
 We want to get students more involved in the community, and the community more involved on campus, both centered around a citizen science project on campus.
 Additionally, our science department (Biology and Zoology) has a goal of giving students more practice with quantitative skills.
 Collecting, managing, and analyzing phenology data will provide some of that practice.
 These needs will be addressed by having students enter and use the data within the Nature's Notebook database.

 Mass Audubon Habitat Phenology Society in Belmont, Massachusetts is using Nature's Notebook to get the community involved in an effort to tackle climate change effects in an urban wildlife refuge.
-As part of their ecological management plan, it is their job to assess and monitor the well-being and state of our ecosystems, as well as manage them.
-With ongoing phenological data, they hope to ensure the long term health of our ecosystems, by monitoring trends and seeing how a changing climate will affect the species on site.
+As part of our ecological management plan, we assess and monitor the well-being and state of our ecosystems, as well as manage them.
+With ongoing phenological data, we hope to ensure the long term health of our ecosystems, by monitoring trends and seeing how a changing climate will affect the species on site.

 McDowell Sonoran Conservancy Phenology Trails' data collected in Nature's Notebook will be valuable in performing ecological research through partnerships and citizen science for the long-term natural resource management of the Scottsdale McDowell Sonoran Preserve while providing educational opportunities for the community and contributing to broader scientific knowledge.